lsingh123/automatedkantianethics/README.md

 The root directory contains development versions of my Isabelle theories, in files ending in `*.thy`.
 The directory `paper/` contains cleaned up versions of these theories, which can be compiled.
 The compiled version of my senior thesis is [here](https://github.com/lsingh123/cs91r/blob/main/paper/output/Automated_Kantian_Ethics_LS_Thesis.pdf).
 Files beginning in `thesis_` are included in the final draft of my senior thesis.
+File `thesis_*_[name].thy` will contain source code for chapter * of the thesis.
 Everything else is developement work.

 To get started, check out my recreation of Benzmueller, Farjami, and Parent's [implementation](https://www.researchgate.net/publication/323392435_Faithful_Semantical_Embedding_of_a_Dyadic_Deontic_Logic_in_HOL) of DDL in Isabelle in
 `thesis_2_methods.thy`.
 Necessarily logical background and my formalization of the FUL are in `thesis_3_methods.thy`.
 In `thesis_4_applications.thy`, I present examples of extended ethical reasoning (e.g., teling jokes is permissible) and my testing framework.
 For the development version of my implementation of Kroy's [formalization](https://www.proquest.com/openview/b3acb60a78f717e52b35171886fc1916/1?pq-origsite=gscholar&cbl=1817983), see `paper32.thy`.
 For the final version, see `appendix.thy`.

+## Compiling

+To run the code, download the repo and open it in [JEdit](http://www.jedit.org/).
+To compile it, run `isabelle build -D .` from the repo root.
+The compiled PDF will be in `paper/output/` and the tex files will be in `paper/output/document`.